 Since managing resources is vital for VSEs, doing so to ensure quality and maintain objectivity according to an engineering standard is a daunting task.
-In a team of fewer than 10 people, it is possible to imagine that some members are software developers, some are designers and some are team leaders/project managers, with the remaining members being configuration standards: big benefits for small business =
+In a team of fewer than 10 people, it is possible to imagine that some members are software developers, some are designers and some are team leaders/project managers, with the remaining members being configuration specialists, testers and quality assurance specialists.

+standards: big benefits for small business =